-Ancient woodland clinging to the ‘cliffs’ of the greensand ridge, a natural ‘valley of the butterflies’, the medieval gem of Ightham Mote nestling in a gap in the hills, and a great old pub (the White Rock Inn) make this a memorable summer walk, with glorious views across the Weald to the Ashdown Forest, and rich in fauna and flora.
+Ancient woodland clinging to the ‘cliffs’ of the Greensand Ridge, a natural ‘valley of the butterflies’, the medieval gem of Ightham Mote nestling in a gap in the hills, and a great old pub (the White Rock Inn) make this a memorable summer walk, with glorious views across the Weald to the Ashdown Forest, and rich in fauna and flora.

 Covered on Ordnance Survey Explorer 147 map

-The walk (3-4hrs/5.5 miles)
+The walk (3-4hrs/6 miles)

 Download and print out here, or use this page on your smartphone

 As the path descends, you’ll eventually come to an extraordinary tree – a beech – growing out of the side of the ridge, its roots reaching many yards along the surface before disappearing underground.
 Some wonderful old yew trees along this part of the walk too.
-Great for wildflowers in spring and summer too, and toadstools and various other fungi in autumn.
+Great for wildflowers in spring and summer, and toadstools and various other fungi in autumn.

 After a few hundred metres the vegetation becomes particularly lush and the view up to the ridge above you – with its profusion of tangled trees – spectacular.
 Note the sandstone boulders and many butterflies on this stretch of the walk.
 Butterflies and other insects do very well on this part of the route because of its south-facing, sheltered aspect.
-Also, the vegetation and trees are undisturbed being on a steep slope.
+We have seen slow worms and lizards here too.
+The vegetation and trees are undisturbed being on a steep slope.
 At various points there’s almost a tropical feel as the lie of the land creates humid, windless conditions.

 Pass a sign stating that you are now in the Ightham Mote NT estate, and continue.
 Then descend some steps to walk past a pretty cottage.
 To shorten the walk to just 3.5 miles turn right here and follow the path along the field fringe down to Budd’s Green (point 14), which you can see below, continuing the walk from point 14.